 - Lack of adequate financing to obtain resources to meet contemporary academic needs.

-- Limited access to the correct technology that can support new-age curriculums.
+- Limited access to the correct technology that can support new-age curriculum.

 - Resistance to the changes that are needed to support modern learning pedagogies.

-The only way to overcome these challenges is to actively incorporate practices designed to bring K-12 education and L&D programs into the modern era.
+The only way to overcome these challenges is to actively incorporate current trends in curriculum development designed to bring K-12 education and L&D programs into the modern era.
 Some of the best curriculum development practices that we recommend are as follows:

 Don’t Create a One-Size-Fits-All Curriculum for Every Learner